Made in China

 This is a limited, numbered edition of 1,500 pieces worldwide.
-Each replica will include an LE numbered name plate and numbered certificate of authenticity.
+Each replica will include a LE numbered name plate and a numbered certificate of authenticity.

 Please note: we will be releasing an un-numbered, open-edition later in 2018.

 Tycho is a prominent crater on the side of the Moon that permanently faces the Earth.